How To Create The Right Mindset For Kids

 So what can we do?
-As adults who are molding our youth, we need to be aware of the messages we send children.
+As adults and youth sports parents who are molding our youth, we need to be aware of the messages we send children.
 Do we harp on our players when they make a mistake?
 Or worse yet, do we bench them?
 Does the outcome of the game impact our mood and praise?
 Do we demand perfection?
 Do we set goals related to scoring points?
 All of these things are shaping the fixed mindset.

 I’m not saying to be soft.
 On the contrary, we need to be demanding … but with the right things.
 Demand 100% when it comes to things such as effort, attitude, commitment, and preparation.
 Treat mistakes as learning opportunities.
-As we all know, sometimes the only way to improve is to make mistakes, learn, and then adjust.
+As we all know, sometimes, the only way to improve is to make mistakes, learn, and then adjust.
 Isn’t that what life is about anyway?